JuDFTteam/masci-tools/docs/source/devel_guide/fleur_parser.rst

                   into a dictionary, but for the parent of the tag
   :singleValue: Special case of allAttribs to parse value and units
                 attribute for the given tag
+  :xmlGetter: Will execute a function in the module `masci_tools.util.xml.xml_getters` given in the `name` entry

 The ```path_spec``` key specifies how the key can be uniquely identified.